Are you passionate about writing and interested in earning a living from it? Are you a freelance writer wanting to grow your business?

 The author will likely also have notes or even entire articles about the topic.
 Make sure to collect these as well.

 Interviewing your author is a ghostwriter's most important task.
 An hourlong interview can make up an entire chapter in a non-fiction book.
 The better your questions and the more you can draw out of your client about the content of their book during the interview process, the easier the actual writing will be.

-The transcriptions of your interviews will become the backbone of your book, which is why it’s so important to get a good interview.
-You will likely have to do a lot of re-writing and editing to make it fit into a book format, but as you rewrite, make sure to maintain the author’s voice.
+The transcriptions of your interviews will become the backbone of your book's first draft, which is why it's so important to get a good interview.
+You will likely have to do a lot of re-writing and editing to make it fit into a full-length book.

 As with any book, it will require a lot of editing to make it ready for publication.
 Here's a good guide on how to edit until your book is finished.

 This is a short guide on how to ghostwrite a book, but if you're looking for something longer and more detailed, check out the following guides:

 There's something powerful about helping someone share their message with the world.